yext/pages/packages/pages/README.md

 pnpm test
 ```

-This command will run all the tests in the package using Jest as the test runner.
+This command will run all the tests in the package using Vitest as the test runner.

 ## Commands to Use in a Starter